Analog Astronaut Training Center¶

 - Skydiving courses

-Programs in development
+Programs in development¶

-- Pilot training course [from PPL(A) to CPL(A) and from PPL(H) to CPL(H)]
+- Plane pilot training course - from PPL(A) to CPL(A)

 - Soyuz water egress and contingency survival (fire, depress, chemical fumes)